akwick/akwick.github.io/content/papers/wickert2022fix/index.md

 ##### Citation

-Wickert, Anna-Katharina, Lars Baumgärtner, Michael Schlichtig, Krishna Narasimhan, and Mira Mezini.
+**Wickert, Anna-Katharina**, Lars Baumgärtner, Michael Schlichtig, Krishna Narasimhan, and Mira Mezini.
 ‘To Fix or Not to Fix: A Critical Study of Crypto-Misuses in the Wild’.
 In {IEEE} International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom 2022, Wuhan, China, December 9-11, 2022, 315--322.
-IEEE, 2022. https://doi.org/10.1109/TRUSTCOM56396.2022.00051.
+IEEE, 2022.
+DOI: [10.1109/TRUSTCOM56396.2022.00051](https://doi.org/10.1109/TRUSTCOM56396.2022.00051).

 ```BibTeX